bbc/newslabs-newsQuery/README.md

 });
 ```

-The response is a single object, with a description of it
+The response is a single object, with a description and additional metadata, typically an image, and at least one article about the subject (you can specify more via the second parameter to the function).

 ``` javascript
  { description: 'David William Donald Cameron is the Prime Minister of the United Kingdom, First Lord of the Treasury, Minister for the Civil Service and Leader of the Conservative Party.
 He represents Witney as its Member of Parliament (MP).
 Cameron studied Philosophy, Politics and Economics (PPE) at Oxford, gaining a first class honours degree.
 He then joined the Conservative Research Department and became Special Adviser to Norman Lamont, and then to Michael Howard.',